 BTNZ is the Registrar of the funds and an electronic register for the funds is kept at BTNZ's head office in Auckland.

-The Custodian is the New Zealand Guardian Trust Company Limited, acting though its nominee company Guardian Nominees Limited.
+The custodian is The New Zealand Guardian Trust Company Limited, acting through its nominee company, Guardian Nominees Limited.
 Assets of the funds may be registered in the name of Guardian Nominees Limited.